Autonomous search of real-life environments combining dynamical system-based path planning and unsupervised learning

-In the event that this process still results in the selection of an unreplaceable non-viable $tp$, the algorithm proceeds with this $tp$.
+In the event that this process still results in the selection of an irreplaceable non-viable $tp$, the algorithm proceeds with this $tp$.
 It is added to set $Tp$ and will be replaced at stage 2.
-It must be noted that the next iteration uses the original $DS$ coordinate before $DS_{index}$ occurred.
-Algorithm 1 attempts to replace non-viable $tp$ at stage 1 rather than shutting down the $tp$ generation process (via breaking the loop) for the following reasons.
-Replacing $tp$ induces a higher likelihood of spreading the chaotic trajectory across the local area around the robot's position, thus increasing the likelihood of covering new cells at a faster rate (ultimately reducing $CT$).
-In other words, breaking the loop at any unreplaceable non-viable $tp$ might cause a situation where very few $tp$ are being generated in the robot's local area leading to inefficient coverage.
-This whole process also induces likeliness of continuity and smoother trajectories because: (1) an unreplaceable $tp$ may still generate a viable $tp$ in the next iteration (2) trajectory points generated from different $DS$ coordinates of the same Arnold system state are not too dissimilar from each other to cause the overall chaotic trajectory (described by set $Tp$) to lose continuity.
+It must be noted that the next iteration uses the original $DS$ coordinate before $DS_{index}$ switching occurred.

+(2) In the scenario where there is no single $Cell_F$ to be queried within $r$ cell lengths of a non-viable $tp$, this $tp$ itself is assigned as a $tp_{new}$ of the highest possible cost ($Cost_{max}$).
+This is represented in lines 3-4 of Algorithm 2 (Shift function).
+This cost value is greater than any possible cost which could be assigned.

+(3) Any $tp$ generated outside the boundaries of the occupancy-grid map is stored in memory (added to set $Tp$).
+However, the first stage terminates immediately upon this addition.